CERES

 Grading & Calibration

 At T+90 days, each prediction is graded against the published IPC outcome for that region-month.
-Brier scores, CI coverage, and precision/recall metrics are updated continuously.
+Brier scores, sensitivity-interval (SI) coverage, and precision/recall metrics are updated continuously.
 Calibration failures trigger model review.

 The HGE: From Signals to Hypotheses